isorna/dropcommander/docs/en/dfc/special-rules.md

 _Some of the most devastating weapon systems usable in space are only effective at relatively close range._

-Close Action weapon systems may only be used against targets that are both within their fire arc and inside the firing ship's Scan range.
-Close action weapons can be fired in addition to any other weapon systems permitted by a ship's orders.
+Close Action weapon systems may only be used against targets that are both within their fire arc and inside the firing ship’s Scan range.
+Close action weapons can be fired in addition to any other weapon systems permitted by a ship’s orders.
 A ship that is unable to use any of its weapon systems due to special orders may not use its close action weapons either.

-Hits from Close Action weapons can be stopped by a target's Point Defence.
+Hits from Close Action weapons can be stopped by a target’s Point Defence.
 Resolve the effects of Point Defence before taking any Armour or Passive Countermeasures saving throws.

 ### Close Action (Swarmer)